jwei/NetBrain-Cloud-Data-Retrieve-API-R11.1/Amazon AWS/Fetch CloudWatch Metrics.md

  - `GetCloudWatchMetrics` is a method that retrieves CloudWatch metrics data for a specified resource.
 It takes in a dictionary of parameters, which includes information such as the resource ID, the CloudWatch metric data query, and the CloudWatch client configuration

- - `GetResourceIDFromDataModel` method would be used to get the resource ID for the AWS resource based on the device type and parameters that were passed to the function.
-This retrieved resource ID is then used to construct the CloudWatch metric query, which is passed as a parameter to `NBAWSAPILibrary.GetCloudWatchMetrics` method to retrieve the metric data.
+ - `GetResourceIDFromDataModel` method is used to get the AWS resource ID from NetBrain data model.
+This resource ID is then used to construct the CloudWatch metric query, which is passed-in as a parameter to `NBAWSAPILibrary.GetCloudWatchMetrics` method to retrieve the metric data.

 ```python
 class NBAWSAPILibrary: